 That said, I often integrate elements of CBT, mindfulness, and nervous system support into therapy when they are helpful.
 Therapy with me is always tailored to you, meeting you where you are, rather than following a fixed, one-size-fits-all structure.

 Therapy is a deeply personal process and looks different for everyone.
 Some people come for a few months to focus on a particular issue, while others choose to stay longer to explore deeper layers of experience.
-There is no fixed timeline.
-We will move at your pace, checking in along the way to make sure the work continues to feel meaningful and right for you.
+There is no fixed timeline but I ask a minimum commitment of 10 sessions for growth and healing to take place.

 If you are carrying trauma, we will move with great care.
 There is never pressure to speak about painful memories before you feel ready.
 At the beginning, we will focus on creating a strong foundation of safety and stability.
 I may offer simple grounding tools—like mindful breathing or noticing sensations—that can help when emotions feel overwhelming.
 Throughout our work, I will be a steady presence, helping you stay connected to the present and making sure that you are not alone with whatever arises.
 Healing from trauma is possible, and it begins with feeling safe enough to take the first step.